1st Grade Enrichment Program

 What is electricity?
 How does it work?
 How does electricity travel?
 Did you know that electricity is even involved when you turn on a faucet?
 Let’s use STEAM principles: science, technology, engineering, art-as-design and math to figure it out.
 We will blink and buzz our way to electricity and circuitry!
 Create your own circuit and investigate which materials conduct electricity.
 Discover which ones insulate to stop electrons in their tracks.
 Explore and practice electricity safety.
 Make discoveries about batteries and create batteries out of common household items including a lemon, potatoes, and water.
 Then demonstrate your knowledge and mastery in designing a light-up card that uses conductive properties you came to understand in this charged Enrichment Cluster.

 Facilitator: Morah Renata Cohen

 Morah Renata is an artist, a curious math thinker, a scientist, and an innovator.
 She is now spearheading a Fairytale Engineering course for 1st & 2nd graders, teaching 3rd & 4th grade science, and is an art teacher exposing students to art through a math lens.

-investigate how math and science concepts are used to create tints and shades used in these masterpieces.
-By using different ratios of primary and secondary colors you will create your own colors comprised of tints and shades.
-You will refer back to the data you collect when deciding which of these tints and shades to use to create a masterpiece of their own.
-Students will also explore the science behind light and color as they engage in hands-on activities that foster a deeper understanding of how we see the beautiful colors that surround us.
+Students will study works of famous artists such as Vincent van Gogh and investigate how math and science concepts are used to create tints and shades used in these masterpieces.
+They will create their own colors comprised of tints and shades by using different ratios of primary and secondary colors and analyzing the impact in shifting the ratios.
+They will refer back to the data they collect when deciding which tints and shades to use in creating a masterpiece of their own.
+Students will also explore the science behind light and color as they engage in hands-on activities that foster a deeper understanding of how we see the beautiful colors surrounding us.

 Facilitator: Noel Gussen